hafizmdyasir/Direct-To-Chat/README.md

 ## Importing into Gradle
 This step is quite simple.
 Clone this repository and open the build.gradle file directly in Android Studio or the IDE of your choice.
 Once you build the project, you can install it onto any Android device running Android 9.0 Pie or above.
-Due to lack of time and resources, I am unable to create a release APK and upload it to Google Play Store.
-Once again, any help in this regard would be much appreciated.

 ## Screenshot
 [![Screenshot1](https://github.com/hafizmdyasir/WhatsAppDirect/blob/master/screenshots/Screenshot_20220622-125521_WhatsApp%20Direct.jpg)